 NOTE: Funny Bunny’s legs are designed to dangle below him as he sits, so we DID want these to have some dimension (unlike his arms as mentioned above).

-- Turn in the raw edges of ONE open end of each leg.
+- Fold in the raw edges of ONE open end of each leg.
 Finger press in place.

 NOTE: Stop and test.
 Set the legs down on the table to BE SURE that when the back seams of the legs are flat on the table and Funny Bunny’s toes are pointing up.
 It would make him very sad to have his feet sewn on backwards.

 - Slip stitch Funny Bunny’s feet securely in place all the way around.

 - Flatten the other raw-edged end of each leg and, again making SURE that leg seam is still positioned down the back, like that pair of fancy silk stockings, stitch the end closed on each leg.
 We stitched across both legs at once.

 - Find the two back/side head pieces in the chenille.
 Place the pieces right sides together and pin in place, matching the notches and taking note (based on your pattern piece markings) of which side is the center back, which is the neck and which is the chin.

 - Stitch together along ONLY the center back and the chin sides.
 Press both seams open.
 Here are all the pieces you need to collect for Funny Bunny’s head.
 The head pieces are shown stitched together, but yet to be pressed.
 We also un-pinned the ears from the face (shown above) to make things easier to work with.